abdulmohsin/sitaFileAdapterTest/README.md

 2. Verify the results in C:\SITA_TEST_TASK\OUT and C:\SITA_TEST_TASK\ERROR.
 3. Integration can be tested through the Junits(e.g FileIntegrationTest etc)

-## Process Flow
+## Happy Scenario Process Flow
-1. The inbound-channel-adapter will start automatically and using configured poller will poll for the new messages from the configured input directory.
+1. The inbound-channel-adapter with poller will poll for the new files in the configured input directory.
-2. For each message , integration will do the following steps:
+2. For each message , integration will perform the following steps:.
-3. The "file-to-string-transformer" converts the data of the input file to string.
+3. The __file-to-string-transformer__ converts the input file data to string.
-4. The "header-enricher" is setting a default "error-channel" to handle unknown errors in the integration flow if occured.
+4. The output of #3 is passed to the __header-enricher__ for setting a default __error-channel__ (e.g errorUnknownChannel) to handle unknown errors in the integration flow if occured.
-5. The Message/File is passed to the "filter" to validate the content : if the content is valid as per the configured rules (e.g only integers are allowed ) then
+5. The Message/File is then passed to the __filter__ to filter out invalid content files.
-     * Message is moved to

-3. All the messages one by one enter to router and the router will do the message validation.
-The validation will pass if the lines in the file contains numbers.
-If the validation fails then router will send the message to errorChannel.
-Otherwise the message will send to outputChannel.
-4. On the errorChannel we have outbound-channel-adapter and this is responsible to put message into the directory specified in configuration.
-5. On the outputChannel we have service-activator and the bean referred for this channel is responsible to generate the file content (sum of numbers) and will send to writeOutputChannel.
-6. On the writeOutputChannel we have outbound-channel-adapter which is responsible to generate the output in the configured directory.
-Since we have used configured file-name-generator then the application is having the control to decide the name of the file.
-This generator will add ".PROCESSED" at the end of original file name.
+The filter is rejecting the files based on rule : Accepting only the file with numeric content.
+In case the file content is invalid , message is passed to the error/discard channel(e.g errorContentChannel) ( Refer : Negative Scenario : Invalid content).

+6. The valid file/message gone through the filter is then passed to the  _transformer_ for processing.
+The transformer has the logic to generate the new file contents , the logic is to sum-up the integers present in the original file.
+In case of any unknown error in transforming ( even though the filter has already filtered-out the invalid content files) , message is moved to "errorUnknownChannel" for further processing.

+7. Once the transformer has processed the file its output is moved to the __outbound-gateway__ to transfer it to the "OUT" directory.
+The outbound-gateway creates the processed file to the "OUT" directory with .OUTPUT suffix.
+The outbound-gateway is also configured with a __reply-channel__ to do any post processing (e.g moving of original files to PROCESSED dir)

+8. On successful transfer of processed files in "OUT" directory , service activator will pick the messagee from the __reply-channel__ and post the message to __postProcessed__ channel for post processing.
+9. The __postProcessed__ channel will __move__ the original file from input to the PROCESSED directory with .PROCESSED suffix.